jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 In this tutorial we are going to use `Trellis
 <https://roots.io/trellis/>`_
 to install a very sold modern LEMP stack on DreamCompute.
-This stack is great to run WordPress websites and works well with `Bedrock
+This LEMP stack by Roots is great to run WordPress websites and works well with `Bedrock
 <https://roots.io/bedrock/>`_
 , the modern WordPress stack.